PHAC-IRVC-Genomics/nf-flu/README.md

 ## Introduction

+> **A note from IRVC**
+>
+> The [PHAC-IRVC-genomics/nf-flu](https://github.com/PHAC-IRVC-Genomics/nf-flu) version of **nf-flu** incorporates IRVC-specific default settings and workflow modifications relative to the original [CFIA-NCFAD/nf-flu](https://github.com/CFIA-NCFAD/nf-flu) pipeline.
+>
+> All credit goes to the originl developers of the pipeline; we are immensely grateful for their contributions!
+This gratitude extends to all developers whose tools are used in this workflow.
+>
+> Our goal is to more meaningfully support NCFAD and the continued development of the **nf-flu** pipeline.

 **nf-flu** is a [Nextflow][] bioinformatics analysis pipeline for assembly and analysis of Influenza A and B viruses from Illumina or Nanopore sequencing data or previously assembled FASTA sequences.
 Since Influenza has a segmented genome consisting of 8 gene segments, the pipeline will automatically select the top matching reference sequence from NCBI for each gene segment based on [IRMA][] assembly and nucleotide [BLAST][] against all Influenza sequences from NCBI.
 Users can also provide their own reference sequences to include in the top reference sequence selection process.